mgarod/Tutoring_Material/README.md

 I do this to this day especially when working with trees.
 They are absolutely not easy to keep track of.
 ### 9. Screen Real Estate
 When you begin to have 3+ files in a single project, having more monitor space to place your code, input files, output files and other documents helps you visualize all your work.
-I am fortunate enough to have my desktop connected to 2 monitors, 24" and 20", which allows me to work on multiple windows at once.
-It is well worth the investment.
+I am fortunate enough to have my desktop connected to 2 monitors, 24" and 20", which allows me to work on multiple files at once, as well as keep my textbook open, and a window for browsing stackoverflow and facebook.
+A second monitor is well worth the investment.

+On the opposite end, this is why I don't enjoy programming on my laptop.
+Thirteen inches of screen space is horribly limiting, even if it is retina display.
 ### 10. Use An IDE
 Hardcores will disagree with this one.
 I started out learning trivial coding on VIM and it was fine.
 Once I needed to make non-trivial algorithms, I began to use Visual Studio.
 I found it incredibly helpful for the IDE to sense my errors without having to compile every time, and then take me to the exact line that the error occurs.
 When I started to have 3+ files in my project, it was helpful that the IDE kept track of my variable and method names across files.
 Tab auto-completion removes the chances of making typos.
 I was able to set a guideline at 80 characters which then forces wordwrap.